 Shopping is a lot more fun when you’re actually admiring the items you’re perusing, enjoying a little jolt of that feeling of, “Hmm, should I just keep this for myself?”
-We’ve found some amazing gift ideas for cider fans and the people they love, which, hopefully, provides a bit of relief from the grind of the mall and the deep pit of online consumerism.
+We’ve found some amazing gift ideas for cider fans and the people they love, which, hopefully, provide a bit of relief from the grind of going to the mall and the deep pit of online consumerism.

 For the Cider-Curious

 Even if you’ve never tasted cider, you can appreciate Nine Pine Cider‘s lovely candle collaboration with Troy, NY’s Collar City Candle.
 Like all of Collar City’s wares, these beautiful candles are handcrafted using traditional methods and best-quality ingredients, like organic essential oils, high-grade phthalate-free fragrance oils, and lead-free wicks.
 There are 10 fragrances inspired by Nine Pin’s ciders, from classic apple-y signature to Peach Tea to Cidre Rosé to limited-edition Vanilla Chai.
 Pick up an extra one for yourself! $16

 Open up a new cider fan’s eyes to the magical possibilities of fermented apples with the Core Can Sampler from Shacksbury in Vermont.
 Each shipment comes with three 4-packs of cans: Rosé (fruity and refreshing), Dry (tart and crisp) and Arlo (funky and inspiring). $50